Herdsmen kill 100 in attacks on Nigerian villages

 But the central region has been a tinderbox for decades.

-Far from economic centres or oil fields in Africa's second-biggest economy and top oil producer, the violence rarely captures the attention of Nigeria's elites, whom nonetheless occasionally use it for political ends.
+Its violence, far from economic centres or oil fields in Africa's second-biggest economy and top oil producer, rarely captures the attention of its elites.

-Post-election violence in 2011 in Kaduna state resulted in around 800 deaths in three days, in what was triggered by northern Muslim grievances about political alienation but quickly turned into ethnically-driven killing.